FairphoneMirrors/hiccup-server/README.md

     pyenv virtualenv -p python3.6 3.6.6 hiccupenv

-By default Django will use a SQLite3 database (`db.sqlite3` in the base directory).

-#### Using PostgreSQL Server
+#### Setting up PostgreSQL Server

+The Hiccup server relies on a PostgreSQL database.

-To use a PostgreSQL database (like the production server is running), you can install the following
+To set up a database server, you can install the following package:
-packages:

     (hiccupenv) $ sudo apt install postgresql
-    (hiccupenv) $ pip install psycopg2

 Then create a user and database: